 - Lost Turkish Baths Royal Arcade 1870-1929?
 Nellie Haig the granddaughter of the owners of the baths wrote a manuscript 1992 about its history which is in the State Library.
 The Baths closed in 1929 after the old boilers burst and flooded the Arcade and surrounding areas.

 Louisa Ellum 2017

-- The triangle crossing?
-I pioneered that diagonal crossing outside the Elizabeth Street / Flinders Street Station.
-In 1962 I misunderstood and approached a policeman directing traffic in the middle of the intersection.
-He grabbed me by the collar and said ‘Are you a comedian?’‘.
+- Fact or Fantasy: The Elizabeth Street diagonal crossing?
+I pioneered the diagonal crossing outside the Elizabeth Street / Flinders Street Station when, as a new 1962 Australian, I diagonally approached a policeman directing traffic by hand in the middle of the intersection.
+I misunderstood the hand signal and thought he was beckoning me.
+He grabbed me by the collar and said ‘Are you a comedian?’
+Yes I was the first.
 Paul, 2017

 See Prices & Bookings